vanhoutk/DistributedFileSystem/README.md

     * ~~Cache~~
     * ~~APIs~~
       - ~~Figure out how to encrypt the [String], UTCTime and Int responses.~~
+  - **Should possibly encrypt the timeout with the user's password?**

 8. Transactions
   - TODO: Figure out how this should work